yahoo927/ai-chat-client/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Google AI Studio](https://aistudio.google.com).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Similarly, you can learn more in[Alibaba Model Studio](https://modelstudio.console.alibabacloud.com/).